v-grillone/SocialMediaDashboard/README.md

 # SocialMediaDashboard

-project utilizing css grid for training purposes.
+project utilizing css grid and flex for training purposes.